pdv/fugue-app/README.md

 # fugue-app

-A Clojure library designed to ... well, that part is up to you.
+A web/Chrome app to showcase fugue

 ## Usage

-FIXME
+Open /resources/public/index.html in Chrome

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Philip Del Vecchio

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.